If you’re considering purchasing straight life insurance and want to understand the fundamentals, you’ve come to the right place.

 Quick Navigation Links

-A participating policy provides guaranteed premiums, death benefits, and cash values and pays dividends.
-These tax-free dividends can help lower premiums or increase your policy’s cash value.
+Participating policies offer more value.
+You’ll get guaranteed premiums, death benefits, cash values, and tax-free dividends.
+Your dividends can accumulate or be used to lower premiums or increase your policy’s cash value.

 To maximize Penn Mutual’s exceptional cash value performance, consider overfunding your policy by implementing the infinite banking concept.